 - Any on-line listings and/or advertisements authorized by the host clearly identify the property used for short-term rental in a manner that allows the City to readily confirm that the host has registered with the City as required by Orinda Municipal Code Section 17.3.12.

-- Registration is valid for one year from date of issuance and must be renewed annually along with a renewal fee of $52.
-Tax Certificate does not require renewal.
+- How long is my registration valid for?
+Registration is valid for one year from date of issuance and must be renewed annually.

 - How do I renew my registration?
 A registration is renewed by paying the renewal fee to the Planning Department.
 There is no renewal form.

 - Do I need to renew my Transient Occupancy Tax (TOT) certificate?
 No, your tax certificate does not need to be renewed.

 - What is my registration's expiration date?
 The expiration date is noted on your approved registration.
 If you have misplaced your registration, you can contact the Planning Department to obtain a copy of your approval and to verify your expiration date.

 - Is my short-term rental registration transferrable to a new property owner?
 No, the new owner must apply for a new short-term rental registration.